FAIR4HEP/PFIN4UQAD/evaluation/README.md

-To evaluate your model, run the following command-
+To run any of the notebooks, you need to create a `.h5` file that stores the results for each model.
+To evaluate your models, run the following command-

 ```
 python evaluate_model.py <options>